Majixed/vim-dotfiles/README.rst

 How to use
 ----------

-First, clone this repository into your home directory,
+First, clone this repository into your home directory:

 .. code:: sh

     git clone https://github.com/Majixed/vim-dotfiles

-If you use ``lg2`` on a-Shell for iOS,
+If you use ``lg2`` on a-Shell for iOS:

 .. code:: sh

     lg2 clone https://github.com/Majixed/vim-dotfiles

 Then rename it to ``.vim``,

 .. code:: sh

     mv vim-dotfiles .vim

 If you already have a pre-existing configuration in your ``.vim`` directory, you may want to rename it to something else before running this command.
 If you don't, just remove it, then run this command.

-Next, create your ``.vimrc`` file in your home directory containing only this line,
+Next, create your ``.vimrc`` file in your home directory containing only this line:

 .. code:: vim

     runtime vimrc

-For example, you can do,
+For example, you can do:

 .. code:: sh

     echo "runtime vimrc" > ~/.vimrc

 As before, don't forget to backup your current ``.vimrc`` file before running this command, if you have one.
 You may replace ``~/`` with the path of your home directory.
 Alternatively you can move the ``vimrc`` file from the new ``.vim`` directory into your home directory and rename it to ``.vimrc``.